WorksAbout

 My approach

-My approach is influenced by designers and thinkers who prioritise clarity over decoration — including Dieter Rams, Shigeo Fukuda, Yusaku Kamekura, Paul Rand, and Massimo Vignelli.
-Their work continues to shape how I think about hierarchy, systems, and the quiet power of restraint.
+My approach is shaped by designers and thinkers who prioritise clarity over decoration — including Dieter Rams, Shigeo Fukuda, Yusaku Kamekura, Paul Rand, and Massimo Vignelli.
+Their influence continues to inform how I think about hierarchy, systems, and restraint.

 ( FOUNDATION )

-Before working in web and digital design, I studied interactive entertainment and animation, originally with an interest in game development and 3D.
-That foundation still informs how I think about interaction, spatial design, and user feedback — particularly in motion and micro-interactions.
+Before moving into web and digital design, I studied interactive entertainment and animation — originally with a focus on game development and 3D.
+That foundation still shapes how I think about interaction, spatial design, and user feedback — particularly in motion and micro-interactions.

-Technology, games, and digital systems have always been a core interest for me — not just as tools, but as experiences shaped by thoughtful design decisions.
+Technology, games, and digital systems have always been a core interest — not just as tools, but as experiences shaped by thoughtful design decisions.

 ( PROCESS )